 There are no restrictions on buying real estate in Spain as a foreigner, whether it’s your first or 20th investment property.
 You just need to find the right property (either by yourself or using a real estate agent) and make sure that all the paperwork is in order to proceed with the transaction.

-Here is a guide on the process of buying property in Spain.
+Here is a guide on the process of buying property in Spain:

-3. Apply for an NIE: Foreigners buying property in Spain to rent out or live in must obtain a Número de Identificación de Extranjeros (NIE), a foreigners’ tax identification number, which is a crucial requirement for various transactions, including property purchases in Spain.
+3. Apply for an NIE: Foreigners in Spain to rent out or live in must obtain a Número de Identificación de Extranjeros (NIE), a foreigners’ tax identification number, which is a crucial requirement for various transactions, including property purchases in Spain.

-6. Complete due diligence: Your legal representative will liaise with the land registry office (Registro de la Propiedad) to ensure no outstanding debts are associated with the property.
-At this point, buyers are recommended to conduct a thorough survey of the house, preferably through an RICS-accredited surveyor.
+6. Complete due diligence: Your legal representative will liaise with the property land registry office (Registro de la Propiedad) to ensure no outstanding debts are associated with the property.
+At this point, buyers are recommended to conduct a thorough building survey of the house, preferably through an RICS-accredited surveyor.

 8. Register new ownership: The purchase is finalized when both you and the seller sign the Escritura de Compraventa, signifying the transfer of the title deed for a house in Spain.
 With the Escritura de Compraventa, you can register the sale with the Notaria Publica (notary) and pay the land registration fee.